 Rating Normalization (also called the Bias Metric)

-BarRaiser by analyzing the during-interview and post-interview (i.e. feedback) behaviors of the interviewers, can identify interviewers’ biases and then normalize for it so the outcome is bias-free.
+BarRaiser, by analyzing the during-interview and post-interview (i.e., feedback) behaviors of the interviewers, can identify interviewers’ biases and then normalize for them so the outcome is bias-free.

 The interviewer must respect the time allotted for the interview and begin it on time.
 Even though it is understandable for some interviews to go longer than the exact time, consistently cutting a 60-minute interview short to 40–50 minutes is not as favorable.
 This could be taken as disrespect for the candidate’s time.
 This can result in a negative impression of the interviewer.

-Furthermore defining and following the SLAs on feedback submission is a key metric that needs to be follow.
+Furthermore, defining and following the SLAs on feedback submission is a crucial interview performance measurement that needs to be followed.
 This is especially important as the longer the interviewer waits, the more skewed/partial their feedback will be.
-BarRaiser does help them revisit the interview through the recordings and transcripts, but providing feedback in time is still important to improve the time-to-hire.
+BarRaiser does help them revisit the interview through the recordings and transcripts, but providing feedback in time is still essential to improve the time-to-hire.

 AI-based NLP models can help you identify these and present tangible feedback to improve.
-BarRaiser helps you exactly with that.
+BarRaiser helps you precisely with that.

 Diversity, equality, and inclusion

 Ensure your interview team is committed to promoting diversity, equality, and inclusion in the hiring process.
-This can be measure by keeping track of the diversity of candidates.
-Who go through interviews and are hire with the diversity of your company’s overall employee population.
+This can be measured by keeping track of the diversity of candidates.
+Those who go through interviews are hired with the diversity of your company’s overall employee population.
 Ensure your interviewing team is dedicated to advancing inclusion.
 Especially equality and diversity in the hiring process.
 This can be seen by keeping track of the diversity of applicants.
-Who are interviewed and hired.
+Who is interviewed and hired?
 Along with the diversity of the entire employee population at your company.

 You can make the workplace more welcoming and encouraging for all employees by promoting diversity, equality, and inclusion.

-Keep in mind, that some legislations do not allow for capturing such information as a mandate. it is, however, seen that 40% of candidates provide this voluntarily and its a good enough data set to start capturing these metrics.
+Remember that some legislations do not allow capturing such information as a mandate.
+It is, however, seen that 40% of candidates provide this voluntarily, and its a good enough data set to start capturing these metrics.
 BarRaiser integrated with ATS and brings out these metrics very well.

-Here’s a tip for assessing an interviewer’s performance, after the interview, spend some time thinking about the following questions.
+Here’s a tip for interview performance measurement.
+After the interview, spend some time thinking about the following questions.